Message from the President

 We aim to be a sincere company that our employees trust.

-*2 Sustainable Development Goals (SDGs):
+*2 Sustainable Development Goals:

-*3 UN Global Compact:
+*3 United Nations Global Compact:

-This is a voluntary participation initiative within a global framework whereby companies or organizations act as good members of society by displaying responsible and creative leadership to realize sustainable growth.
-There are ten principles in four fields (human rights, labor, environment, anti-corruption) recognized by global society and globally adopted and agreed upon as universal values.
+A voluntary initiative whereby companies and organizations participate in a global framework to act as good members of society by displaying responsible and creative leadership to achieve sustainable growth.
+The Compact comprises 10 principles in four fields (human rights, labor, the environment, and anti-corruption) recognized by international society and globally adopted and agreed upon as universal values.